The Best DJ Mixer for Beginners in 2020!

 Each channel has 3-band EQ, and you can set it to Kill mode or Classic mode according to your wants.
 White noise, Filter, Bit Crusher, and Gate are the 4 sound color effects assignable on each channel.
 The channels are switchable between phono, cd, and iPad split input, which allows you to connect your iPad, Android tablet, or smartphone.

-Also, the digital DJ mixer offers cross-fader curves, auto-start, and crossover-reverse settings.
+Also, the digital DJ mixer board offers cross-fader curves, auto-start, and crossover-reverse settings.
 The built construction is of good quality and can handle situations outside your home studio.

 Conclusion: Reloop might not have the popularity of the brands above, but RMX is a quality and very affordable series of DJ mixers.
 It lacks nothing from its competitors with good sound quality and built.